Short Bio

 Ioannis Dasoulas, Christoforos Vaggelis

-Zoom optimization project about designing an application named "MyDidaskalia" used for modern online
+Zoom optimization project about designing an application named "MyDidaskalia" used for

-lessons.
-The first part of the project was evaluating well known applications used for this purpose.
-The second part was
+modern online lessons.
+The first part of the project was evaluating well known

-choosing one of those applications (Zoom was chosen) and trying to improve it following human-computer interaction rules.
+applications (Zoom was chosen) and trying to improve it following human-computer

 Data retrieval project